Maarten Tromp: Early life

 In 1610, after his father's discharge because of a navy reorganization, the Tromps were on their way to Guinea on their merchantman when they were attacked by a squadron of seven ships under command of the English pirate Peter Easton.
-During the fight, Tromp's father was slain by a cannonball.
+During the fight, Tromp's father was slain by a cannonball, where after the battle his body was thrown overboard by the boarding party.
 According to legend, the 12-year-old boy rallied the crew of the ship with the cry "Won't you avenge my father's death?"
-The pirates seized him and sold him on the slave market of Salé.
+The pirates seized him and sold him on the slave market of Salé where he ended up serving as a cabin boy.
 Two years later, Easton was moved by pity and ordered his redemption.

-Set free, he supported his mother and three sisters by working in a Rotterdam shipyard.
-Tromp went to sea again at 19, briefly working for the navy, but he was captured again in 1621 after having rejoined the merchant fleet, this time by Barbary corsairs off Tunis.
+Set free, Tromp supported his mother and three sisters by working in a Rotterdam shipyard.
+He went to sea again at 19, briefly working for the navy, but he was captured again in 1621 after having rejoined the merchant fleet, this time by Barbary corsairs off Tunis.
 He was kept as a slave until the age of 24 and by then had so impressed the Bey of Tunis and the corsair John Ward with his skills in gunnery and navigation that the latter offered him a position in his fleet.
-When Tromp refused, the Bey was even more impressed by this show of character and allowed him to leave as a free man.
+When Tromp refused, the Bey was even more impressed by this show of character and allowed him to leave as a free man in 1622.